Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 .. seealso::

-	Check out our tuning video at https://youtu.be/GQObGTcFl-4!
+	Check out our NIDS tuning video at https://youtu.be/1jEkFIEUCuI!

 so-rule
 -------